crose72/OperationSquirrel/docs/02-Connecting-WSL-and-Jetson-Nano-to-SITL.md

 ## Description

 These instructions walk the user through how to control a simulated drone using the mavlink protocol over TCP.
 It works in WSL/WSL2 and connects to the ArduPilot SITL without any additional hardware.
 It will ARM the drone (if pre-arm checks pass), request some mavlink messages from the flight controller, and cause the drone to takeoff and fly in a predetermined pattern.
 It is intended to simulate the code that will run on the Jetson Nano or other companion computer without needing anything but your laptop (or any computer running the SITL).

-These instructions depend on [01-Setting-up-the-workflow](https://github.com/crose72/OperationSquirrel/blob/master/Docs/01-Setting-up-the-workflow.md).
+***These instructions depend on [01-Setting-up-SITL](https://github.com/crose72/OperationSquirrel/blob/dev/docs/01-Setting-up-SITL.md).
+They also assume you've successfully compiled and run the squirreldefender program on WSL.***

 ### Cloning the OperationSquirrel repo